 Top 3 Ways to Address High Lipoprotein(a) and Small, Dense LDL

 If your Lp(a) levels or small, dense LDL particles are elevated, you might feel like you’re at the mercy of your genetics.
-While it’s true that you can’t change your DNA, you CAN influence how those genes express themselves.
+While it’s true that you can’t change your DNA, you CAN influence how those genes express themselves—and the right lifestyle changes can help manage cholesterol more effectively than you think.

 The key?